 A good place to start is to ask yourself what type of event it is and work out how many times over the course of the event are people likely to buy food from one of the hot food vendors.
-For multi-day music festivals the traders often have a captive audience who are stuck in one place with limited alternatives.
+For multi-day music festivals the traders often have an audience who in one place with limited alternatives.
 On the other side of the coin, the audience of an evening concert in a town centre have the option of either eating at home or at an alternative food outlet before or after the event.

 3. Don’t gamble what you can’t afford

 If you can’t afford to lose the money, then you can’t afford to do the show.

 If you can’t afford to buy stock for your second event until you have made a profit at the first, then you are gambling at a level beyond your means and could find yourself out of business after only a couple of shows.